 - Parents who are volunteering in their child's classroom, where the teacher will be present throughout the duration of the volunteering period, do not require a background check.

 - Volunteers who will be under constant supervision by a school district employee do not require a background check.

 - Volunteers who will be unsupervised with children for any extended period of time shall have a background check.

-- Volunteers participating in any overnight field trip or event shall require a background check (except for parents accompanying their children).
+- Volunteers participating in any overnight field trip or event shall require a background check.

 APPROVAL PROCESS FOR BACKGROUND CHECK